opeodedeyi/cre8ive-backend/README.md

 1. showcase/create/

+    This creates a new showcase, and muste be logged in to do this
+    ```
+    {
+        "title": "example title",
+        "description": "example description",
+        "content": null,
+        "skill_type": [
+            1,2,3
+        ]
+    }
+    ```
+    The **content** is the images, videos, audio of the showcase and it is supposed to be gotten from AWS or Cloudnairy.
+The **skill_type** also receives an list of the skills **id**.
+The route also has a get method and this can be useful to show the fields already selected by the user.

 2. showcase/

+    This shows all of the showcases in the database

 3. showcase/mostliked/

+    This route lists the most liked showcaases of all time

 4. showcase/mostlikedy/

+    This route lists the most liked showcaases of the year

 5. showcase/mostlikedm/

+    This route lists the most liked showcaases of the month

 6. showcase/mostlikedw/

+    This route lists the most liked showcaases of the week

 7. showcase/followingshowcases/

+    Shows all the showcases that a logged in user follows.

 8. showcase/<slug:slug>/

+    This gets a particular showcase through the slug

 9. showcase/<slug:slug>/edit/

+    This allows administrators to a particular showcase to edit that showcase
+    ```
+    {
+        "title": "The Gods Must Be Crazy",
+        "description": "",
+        "content": null,
+        "skill_type": [
+            1,2,3
+        ]
+    }
+    ```
+    The **content** is the images, videos, audio of the showcase and it is supposed to be gotten from AWS or Cloudnairy.
+The **skill_type** also receives an list of the skills **id**.
+The route also has a get method and this can be useful to show the fields already selected by the user.

 10. showcase/<slug:slug>/like/

+    Here two requests can be made here, An empty **POST** request to like and a **DELETE** request to unlike a particular showcase, which is the showcase of the slug in the URL.
+The user has to be logged in to do this.

 11. showcase/<slug:slug>/likers/

+    This lists all the likers to the showcase of the slug in the URL.

 12. showcase/<slug:slug>/admin/

+    This shows all of the administrators of a particular showcase.
+This showcase is of the slug passed in the URL.

 13. showcase/<slug:slug>/admin/add/

+    This allows administrators to add other administrators to the showcase
+    ```
+    {
+        "administrator": [
+            "slug of user", "slug of user"
+        ]
+    }
+    ```

 14. showcase/<slug:slug>/collaborator/